Pipedrive vs Salesforce - Best CRM to Manage Your Sales

 Both Pipedrive and Salesforce share some features which make them two of the most prominent CRM software available in the market.
 Some of these common features are summarized below:

 The above functionalities are obviously not enough for a business to decide which CRM software is best suited for their needs.
 Businesses nowadays look for very specific features that can better integrate with their existing software or with applications that they might be using on a daily basis.
-Throughout this post, I will cover in depth the pros and cons of both Pipedrive and Salesforce, their advanced features and pricing.
+Throughout this post, I’ll cover in depth the pros and cons of both Pipedrive and Salesforce, their advanced features and pricing.

 Pipedrive